 This is one of a series of posts exploring some of the more obscure parts of London and their past.
-Some of the photographs will appear in my 2022 calendar which will shortly be on sale.
-Click here for more information and check back to see when the calendar is available.

 The New River is not technically a river as it is manmade and neither is it new as it was built back in the early seventeenth century.